 - James Pritchard from Louisville was the 1985 super heavyweight champion.

 - Ron Morgan, Jr. from Louisville was the 1988 welterweight champion.
 See the boxing match between Ron Morgan and Felix Quiones Cruz on YouTube.

-PHOTOGRAPHS: See the online photo images of boxers in the Lexington Golden Gloves Tournament.
-The images are within the John C. Wyatt Lexington Herald Leader Photographs Database at the University of Kentucky Special Collections Research Center.
+PHOTOGRAPHS: See the online photos of boxers in the Lexington Golden Gloves Tournament within the John C. Wyatt Lexington Herald Leader Photographs Database at the University of Kentucky Special Collections Research Center.
 Search using the term boxer.